cmake-basis/BASIS/doc/download.rst

 .. meta::
-    :description: Download the BASIS software and manual for Unix (Linux, OS X) and Microsoft Windows.
+    :description: Download the CMake BASIS software and manual for Unix (Linux, OS X) and Microsoft Windows.

 ========
 Download